-If it is determined by the Committee in Section 29.2. that concerns exist relative to workloads as described in this Article, the Committee shall explore all possible solutions.
+Unit members are encouraged to seek resolution to workload concerns with their immediate supervisor as a first step.
+If it is determined by the Committee in Section 29.2. that concerns exist relative to programmatic workloads as described in this Article, the Committee shall explore all possible solutions.

-Section 29.4: SPECIAL EDUCATION EARLY CHILDHOOD PRESCHOOL PROGRAM (SEEC)
+Section 29.4: EARLY CHILDHOOD SPECIAL EDUCATION PROGRAM (ECSE)

-Teachers in the program will be assigned no more than sixteen (16) total students with disabilities combined in both morning and afternoon sessions.
-When the seventeenth (17th) student is identified, a conference between the teacher, an association representative if requested, and the SEEC administrator will occur.
-Consideration will be given to aide hours, composition of class and facilities and the outcome will be mutually agreed upon.
+Teachers in the Early Childhood Special Education Program will be assigned no more than sixteen (16) total students with disabilities combined in both morning and afternoon sessions.
+Each time a new student above the sixteen (16) student limit is identified, a conference between the teacher, an association representative if requested, and the ECSE administrator will occur.
+Consideration will be given to paraprofessional hours, composition of class and facilities and the outcome will be mutually agreed upon.
 Some classes will reach their maximum numbers before others due to geographic location, but caseloads will be equalized as the year progresses.